NeiroYT/DGSort/README.md

 * SDL2_mixer.dll and lib
 * nfd.lib/nfd_d.lib; nfd.h (those are already here)

+Will be cross-platform if i understand how to write your own CMakeLists for external projects (nfd and FreeImage)

 Can be useful when you're bored of these tier lists. ~1000 lines of code